The Silent Thought: Modeling Internal Cognition in Full-Duplex Spoken Dialogue Models via Latent Reasoning: Preliminary

 Full-duplex SDLMs represent a paradigm shift from conventional turn-based interactions to systems that continuously perceive user speech streams while generating responses in real time, enabling agents to handle dynamic behaviors such as backchanneling and user barge-in.

 A typical full-duplex SDLM architecture consists of a streaming speech encoder, an LLM backbone, and a speech generation module.
 The streaming encoder produces continuous embeddings $X \in \mathbb{R}^{T\times D}$, where $T$ denotes the number of frames and $D$ denotes the feature dimension.
-The LLM backbone (parameterized by $\theta$) autoregressively predicts the agent's text tokens $Y^{\mathrm{txt}}$, which can be written as:

-Finally, an autoregressive decoder (parameterized by $\psi$) predicts the agent's speech tokens $Y^{\mathrm{spc}}$ based on the text tokens and the hidden states $h_t^{l}$ from the LLM:

-In conventional full-duplex systems, the LLM is required to predict silence tokens \texttt{<SIL>} to fill the agent’s output stream during the listening phase.
+The LLM backbone (parameterized by $\theta$) autoregressively predicts the agent's text tokens $Y^{\mathrm{txt}}$, which can be written as: \begingroup \endgroup Finally, an autoregressive decoder (parameterized by $\psi$) predicts the agent's speech tokens $Y^{\mathrm{spc}}$ based on the text tokens and the hidden states $h^l$ from the LLM: \begingroup \endgroup In conventional full-duplex systems, the LLM is required to predict silence tokens \texttt{<SIL>} to fill the agent’s output stream during the listening phase.
 The expected agent text token sequence in the $i$-th turn is structured as:

 where $R_{i,t}$ is the response token at time step $t$, and \texttt{<BOS>} and \texttt{<EOS>} denote the beginning and the end of the agent's turn, respectively.
 The \texttt{<PAD>} token is used to pad the gap between the text and speech channels to ensure that they reach the same length.
 While this mechanism facilitates full-duplex interaction, it leaves the listening window unexploited and may degrade performance due to repetitive generation of a single token.
 The objective of this paper is to optimize the assistant's output while the user is speaking, thereby achieving higher-quality response content, i.e., higher-quality $Y^{\mathrm{txt}}$.